Blakesley, Colin Phillip Interview

 Working with all the welding and stuff, did it give you any health issues?

 Yes.
-The fumes and all the welding over the years has contributed to my COPD today.
-I do have COPD.
-[Chronic Obstructive Pulmonary Disease] I’ve got it … say in the early second stages of COPD; that means I’ve only got about sixty-three percent of my lung capacity.
-And I was a smoker too, but the doctors all agree now that my job contributed definitely to that COPD … definitely to the COPD; to the welding.
+Fumes – all the welding over the years has contributed to my COPD [chronic obstructive pulmonary disease] today.
+I do have COPD; I’ve got it … say in the early second stages of COPD; that means I’ve only got about sixty-three percent of my lung capacity.
+And I was a smoker too, but the doctors all agree now that my job contributed definitely to that COPD … the welding.

-Because probably you wouldn’t have been able to have a proper protective mask?
+Because you probably wouldn’t’ve been able to have a proper protective mask?

 There was no such thing.
 They weren’t invented, there was no warnings.
 And some of the materials you were welding were highly toxic.
-Highly toxic, and you couldn’t get out of the way of it; you either held your breath or blew it away, and just got on with the job.
+Highly toxic, and you couldn’t get out of the way.
+But you either held your breath or blew it away, and just got on with the job.

 And the sooner you got out of it the better?

 The better.
 Many times I had to stop, I was that sick; and it hits you – the toxic poisoning – when it hits you it hits you like the flu.
 It really … everything in your body starts to ache and scream, and you’ve just got to stop.
-And they say, “Drink lots of milk; get lots of milk into you before the job”, but how do you know you’re going to … you can’t just drink milk with every job.
+And they say, “Drink lots of milk; get lots of milk into you before the job”, but how do you know you’re going to … you can’t just drink milk [chuckles] every job.
 [Chuckle] They say, “Oh, drink it afterwards too.”
-Well believe it or not, I found the best thing for it was a couple of jugs of beer, [chuckle] and that would get you – s’cuse the term – that would get you piddling and that would flush your system.
-[Speaking together] They didn’t believe me; and I said to a couple of guys that had it, “Try it next time, for goodness sake; try it – couple of bottles of beer is not going to hurt you, and it’ll start your system going.”
+Well believe it or not, I found the best thing for it was a couple of jugs of beer, [chuckle] and that would get you … s’cuse the term … that would get you piddling, and that would flush your system.
+[Speaking together] They didn’t believe me; I said to a couple of guys that had it, “Try it next time, for goodness sake; try it, a couple of bottles of beer’s not going to hurt you, and it’ll start your system going.”
 And it does, it flushes it out.
 Better than water, ‘cause beer gets you going quicker.
-Those sicknesses were quite common actually … quite common.
+Those sicknesses were quite common actually, quite common.

 For all the fitter/welders?

 Definitely.
 Definitely.
-And I’d say a lot of those old welders actually died of that disease, not knowing that they had it unfortunately, because if you’re in the later stages of it – and I don’t think I’ll ever get to the later stages.
-I hope not, ‘cause it’s under control.
+And I would say a lot of those old welders actually died of that disease, not knowing that they had it unfortunately; because if you’re in the later stages of it – and I don’t think I’ll ever get to the later stages – I hope not, ‘cause it’s under control.
 They could’ve been right in the later stages and not even known.

 Old age, and a bit of emphysema or whatever, yeah.

 No. Confined spaces and heights never worried me.
-I could be as high as liked, tight as I liked.
-But I was in the back of a boiler with a little fitter mate, and he was in there with me.
-He should’ve really been outside but I needed him in there to hold some things in place while I tacked them into place.
-“You can get out, and I weld them.”
+I could be as high as Iiked, tight as I liked.
+But I was in the back of a boiler with a little fitter mate, and he was in there with me; he should’ve really been outside but I needed him in there to hold some things in place while I tacked them into place.
+“You can get out, and I’ll weld them.”
 Well he got in; and he went to get out and he froze.
 He froze.
 It was very difficult, because I didn’t quite understand what had happened to him.
 He said, “Colin, I’m scared.
-Confined space has got me.”
-And he froze.
-And he just sat on the floor, and he went like a dried rag; he was stiff.
-So I got out and tried to encourage him to get out; and no, he wouldn’t move.
-So I went to get a couple of other guys, and went got the medic.
+Confined space’s got me.”
+And he froze – he just sat on the floor, and he went like a dried rag; he was stiff.
+So I got out and tried to encourage him to get out; and no, he wouldn’t move, so I went to get a couple of other guys, and went got the medic.
 She come over and tried and tried, and gave him drinks of water to try and calm him down.
 And she thought, ‘I wonder if I get an injection into him to help him’, and I said, “Well, good luck – you’re going to have to get in there to do that.”
 And she said, “No, I’m not getting in there – you can get in there.”
 I said, “No, I’m not getting back in there with an injection for him.”
 But we finally managed to coax him, just to get him near the porthole.
 The porthole’s only … round [to] get your shoulders through.
 [Speaking together] And you got in by putting your hands through first [then] drag the rest of yourself through.
 Some people put their legs through first but I couldn’t do that; it was too awkward.
 So we managed to get him near the hole and we got hold of his shoulders, managed to get him halfway through, then dragged him out.
 But he was okay after that, he came right.
 But he said, “This never ever happened to me before.”
 I said, “Well have you ever been in a place like this before?”
-He said, “No.” I thought, ‘Oh well – now we know … now we know.’
+He said, “No.” I thought, ‘Oh well, now we know.
+Now we know.’
 But it’s one of those things of the job.

 Now, associations ..?